 Their instructions were simple: when they sincerely sought God, things went well, but when their desire to seek Him waned and eventually ceased altogether, their world came apart.
-Sin increased, morality declined, contact with God ceased.
+Sin increased, morality declined, and contact with God ceased.
 The admonitions to the children of God of that time are clear to us today: “If you seek him, he will be found by you.”
-This is such a profound principle that it is repeated throughout the Scriptures.
-The idea is that when we draw near to God, He reveals Himself to us.
+This profound principle is repeated throughout Scripture (Deuteronomy 4:29; Jeremiah 29:13; Matthew 7:7; Acts 17:27; James 4:8).
+The idea is that, when we draw near to God, He reveals Himself to us.
 God does not hide Himself from the seeking heart.

-• “But if from there you seek the LORD your God, you will find him if you look for him with all your heart and with all your soul.”
-(Deuteronomy 4:29)
+“But if from there you seek the LORD your God, you will find him if you seek him with all your heart and with all your soul” (Deuteronomy 4:29).

-• "Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.”
-(Matthew 7:7 NIV)
+“Ask and it will be given to you; seek and you will find; knock and the door will be opened to you” (Matthew 7:7).